Research Projects 2010-2012

 Their findings suggest that a new model for nitrogen cycling in coastal systems may be emerging—instead of removing nitrogen and storing it in bottom sediments, nitrogen is being released into the water column.

-The currently funded research will look closely at this “twist” in nitrogen cycling in Narragansett Bay, and will sample Rhode Island Sound to see if similar change is taking shape, and will consider the potential ecological ramifications.
+The currently funded research will look closely at this “twist” in nitrogen cycling in Narragansett Bay and will sample Rhode Island Sound to see if a similar change is taking shape, and will consider the potential ecological ramifications.

-- Preliminary analysis of data have shown that sediments in Narragansett Bay act as both source and sink for nitrogen, dependent upon season.
+- Preliminary analysis of data has shown that sediments in Narragansett Bay act as both source and sink for nitrogen, dependent upon season.

 - The Providence River is a major source of nitrous oxide, especially during summer months and also shows the highest fluxes of nitrogen gas throughout the Narragansett Bay estuary.